-• Attempts, threats or actions that causes physical injury to another.

-• Unauthorized possession of a dangerous object (or imitation) or substance (i.e., knife, firearm, explosive material).

-- Use, sale or possession of a prohibited substance (i.e., alcohol, drug or nicotine product). - Commits or attempts to commit robbery or extortion or knowingly receives stolen property. - Cause or attempts to cause damage to school or private property. - Commits an obscene act or habitual vulgarity or profanity. - Disrupts school activity or willfully defies school personnel. - Committed or attempted sexual assault/sexual battery - Harassment of other students. - Terrorist or hate threats against school officials or school property.
+- Attempts, threats, or actions that causes physical injury to another. - Unauthorized possession of a dangerous object (or imitation) or substance (i.e., knife, firearm, explosive material). - Use, sale or possession of a prohibited substance (i.e., alcohol, drug or nicotine product). - Commits or attempts to commit robbery or extortion or knowingly receives stolen property. - Cause or attempts to cause damage to school or private property. - Commits an obscene act or habitual vulgarity or profanity. - Committed or attempted sexual assault/sexual battery - · Harassment of other students. - Terrorist or hate threats against school officials or school property.

-Students who are referred for suspension or expulsion are reported to the principal.
-In nonemergency situations, an informal conference will be held to clarify the reason for the disciplinary action and to clarify the events or evidence.
+Students who are referred for suspension or expulsion are reported to administration.
+In non-emergency situations, an informal conference will be held to clarify the reason for the disciplinary action and to clarify the events or evidence.
 At the time of the suspension, a staff member will contact the student's parent/guardian regarding the suspension and notify the parent/guardian of the suspension in writing.
 The school may request to meet with the parent/guardian about the suspension.
 Under state law (Education Code 48914) the parent is then obligated to meet with school staff without delay.
 Suspensions are effective immediately.
-Suspended students are not allowed to be on school property, participate in school activities, or attend Marcum Daycare during the period of the suspension.
+Suspended students are not allowed to be on school property, participate in school activities, or attend DEN during the period of the suspension.
 Suspended students are responsible for contacting their teacher to make up missed assignments.